Year 11 Outdoor and Environmental Studies Units 1 and 2

 Things to think about

-Equally, an interest in the natural environment and a desire to learn about it will be of much greater use than mad MTB skills, a bomber roll or the ability to stomp a 540 spin-out in the park.
+We’ll explore and understand scientific, geographic, and social aspects, so an interest in the natural environment and a desire to learn about it will be of much greater use than mad MTB skills, a bomber roll or the ability to stomp a 540 spin-out in the park.
 And if you don’t know what any of that means, and just love spending time in the bush, that might be sign that you’ve come to the right place.
-(Although if you can bust out an back pan am on a big stopper or you learned to telemark before you learned to walk, you’re still welcome)
+(Although if you can bust out a back pan am on a big stopper or you learned to telemark before you learned to walk, you’re still welcome).

 Things you can do now